-Geography in St Osmund's should inspire our pupils with a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-We aim to empower students with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of and love for our planet.
+Geography in St Osmund's should inspire our pupils with a curiosity and fascination about the world and its people that will remain with them for the rest of their lives. \We aim to empower students with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of and love for our planet.
 Geography helps students to understand the impact that people have on the sustainability of the Earth.
 During lessons on the rain forest, children are asked to consider how continuing deforestation and palm oil plantations conflict with the Christian value of love.
 They are empowered to respond, expressing their ideas orally and through writing.
 Issues such as climate change help students understand the responsibility they have as global citizens and stewards of the Earth, and that decisions need to be made to give us hope for the future.
-Our school Christian values of Respect, Hope and Community inform the curricular choices.